 INV-for every invoice you create.

-Note that the first-ever invoice you create for a client will default to the next-largest invoice ID in the account, which may include a client code.
+Note that the first-ever invoice you create for a client will default to the next-largest invoice ID in the account, which may include a specific client code.

 Including the current year